vrivellino/chef-java_se/README.md

 This cookbook does NOT use [SemVer](http://semver.org) for versioning.

-The versioning scheme is RELEASE.UPDATE.PATCH where:
+The versioning scheme is RELEASE.UPDATE.MINOR where:

 1. RELEASE is the release of Java e.g. 8
 2. UPDATE is the Java critical patch update e.g. 51
-3. PATCH is the cookbook release for the enhancement or bugfix e.g. 0
+3. MINOR is the *cookbook release for an enhancement or bugfix e.g. 0

+*All cookbook releases will strive to be backwards-compatible.

 ## Getting Help